bcyrill/anonymizer_guardrail/docs/detectors/privacy-filter.md

 Pick this when:

-- You want the slim guardrail image (no torch, ~200 MB) but still need privacy-filter coverage.
+- You want the slim guardrail image (no torch in the API container) but still need privacy-filter coverage.
 - Multiple guardrail replicas should share one inference service (single model copy in memory; one place to attach a GPU).
 - Model updates need to ship without rebuilding the guardrail image.